jfjelstul/englishfootball/README.md

 If you access the database via the `englishfootball` package, please also cite the package:

-> Joshua C. Fjelstul (2023). worldcup: The Fjelstul English Football Database.
+> Joshua C. Fjelstul (2023). englishfootball: The Fjelstul English Football Database.
 R package version 0.1.0.

 The `BibTeX` entry for the `R` package is: